 Do blood tests to see how well your liver is working (there's no blood test that can tell whether you actually have cirrhosis)

-Sometimes do an ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
+Sometimes do imaging studies such as an ultrasound Ultrasonography Ultrasonography is a safe imaging test that uses sound waves to create a moving picture of the insides of your body.
 Ultrasonography doesn't use radiation (x-rays).
 Ultrasonography is also called... read more or CT scan Computed Tomography A CT scan uses a large machine shaped like a large donut to take x-rays from many angles.
 A computer then takes the x-rays and creates many detailed pictures of the inside of your body.
 Each... read more of your liver

 A liver biopsy Biopsy of the Liver Doctors can obtain a sample of liver tissue during exploratory surgery, but more often they obtain a sample by inserting a hollow needle through the person's skin and into the liver.
 This type... read more (in which a small piece of the liver is removed to look at under a microscope) may be needed if the other tests aren't clear.